Contents

 ## [6,] 7 5 0 1

 The alignment coverage can be then visualized using the plot function (Figure 1).
-The scale of the upper and lower directions indicate alignment coverage of the forward and reversed strands, respectively.
+The scale of the upper and lower directions indicate alignment coverage of the forward and reverse strands, respectively.

 plot(alncov)